This (computer programming): C++

 Early versions of C++ would let the this pointer be changed; by doing so a programmer could change which object a method was working on.
 This feature was eventually removed, and now this in C++ is an r-value.

+In the C++ language, the type of this for a class X is X* const; if the member function is const-qualified, the type is const X* const.